jcurl/RJCP.DLL.Log/apps/DltDump/README.md

 It can read files in three different formats:

-* As files already stored on disk, that contains a storage header, as added by loggers;
+* As files already stored on the filesystem, that contains a storage header, as added by loggers; or as PCAP or PCAP-NG files stored on the file system encapsulated in IPv4 UDP packets;
 * As a network stream, described in the PRS, starting with the standard header;
   and
 * As a serial stream, which is the fixed 4-byte marker `DLS\1` followed by the